GSA-TTS/tts-tech-operations/how_we_work/ops_rotation.md

 Members of TTS will start the [request process](https://handbook.tts.gsa.gov/software/) when a user needs a piece of software that the TTS Tech Portfolio Manages.
 They will make a request by sending an email will be sent to tts-software@gsa.gov and show on the [Software Group](https://groups.google.com/a/gsa.gov/forum/?utm_medium=email&utm_source=footer#!forum/tts-software) and whomever is in rotation will answer it.
 Once the operations rotation receives the email they send a canned response to the requestor letting them know that they’ve gotten it.
 Once operations rotation person has completed all of their tasks, they will mark the item complete.

-Microsoft, Trello, Mural, and InVision require that you go into the back-end and manually add the person into the account.
+Trello, Mural, and InVision require that you go into the back-end and manually add the person into the account.

 See the following [administration guide](https://docs.google.com/document/d/18Htav6TIgasBvvSroI8H_sQXxnvMlra2k9iabBwQYUs/edit#) and [document guide](https://github.com/18F/tts-tech-portfolio/blob/master/links.md) for links to the user lists, back-end accounts, and template responses.